+Summer College.
 Students withdrawing from college during summer session will be charged tuition and general fee as described below.
 Course fees are not refundable.
-For sessions that are longer than three weeks, the charge is 20% of tuition and general fee for withdrawal on the first or second day.
+For sessions that are longer than three weeks, the charge is 20% of tuition and General Fee for withdrawal on the first or second day.
 The charge is 40% for withdrawal on the third or fourth day and 60% for withdrawal on the fifth or sixth class day and 80% for withdrawal on the seventh or eighth class day and 100% after the eighth class day.
-For sessions of three weeks or less, the charge is 20% of tuition and general fee for withdrawal on the first day of classes.
-The charge is 40% for withdrawal on the second day and 100% after the second day of classes.
+For sessions of three weeks or less, the charge is 20% of tuition and General Fee for withdrawal on the first day of classes, 40% on the second day, and 100% after the second day of classes